ZachHandley/zerotier-docker-gateway/README.md

 docker network inspect <project>_internal
 ```

-**Solution:** Ensure `ENDPOINTS` is configured correctly and services are on the same Docker network as gateway.
+**Solution:** Ensure `ENDPOINT_CONFIGS` is configured correctly and services are on the same Docker network as gateway.

 ### CoreDNS Issues